Not all curls are created the same.

 What is 3a Hair Type and How to look after it

-- As the curls tend to be looser a great tip to is to try finger curling whilst your hair is damp to encourage more definition.
+- As the curls tend to be looser a great tip to is to try finger curl your hair damp and flip it over before finishing your styling routing.
+This will help your curls look more dfined and give fab volumes after it had dried (either by diffusing or letting it dry naturally).

-- Spritzing some Detangling Spray to dampen your hair first to give you extra moisture and help hold the curls in place.
+- Why not try spritzing some Detangling Spray to dampen your hair first to give you extra moisture and help hold the curls in place.

 - Use the Leave in Conditioner on damp hair and brush through the curls to make sure that all the hair is evenly coated.
 Scrunch and leave to dry.